danielxreis/picoctf_2022/file-run1/README.md

 ## Solution

 In general, before we run anything in our system, we should check what is the content of a executable.
-Since this challenge is related to "Reverse Engeneering", I belive using `cat` or `head` commands or even opening the file in a text editor would be more prudent than just executing it without at least give a glance in the file's output.
+Since this challenge is related to "Reverse Engineering", I belive using `cat` or `head` commands or even opening the file in a text editor would be more prudent than just executing it withot at least give a glance in the file's output.

 Just opening the [run](run) with text editor and searching for "flag" was enough to find it.
 But, getting into more detailed answer: